abdelaziz-allem/abdelaziz-allem/README.md

 # 💫 About Me:
-Hi there!
-I'm a passionate software developer currently diving deep into the exciting world of AI and facial recognition.
-I'm building a Python-based facial recognition model that aims to push the boundaries of technology and security.
-With every line of code, I’m fascinated by the power of AI and how it’s transforming industries.<br><br>When I’m not coding AI models, you’ll probably find me participating in hackathons.
-I love the thrill of competing against the clock and collaborating with other creative minds to solve real-world problems.
-Recently, I won 1st place in a hackathon, specifically in the "Ask Me About Linux" section, which was an amazing experience for me as I’m a big Linux enthusiast.<br><br>Fun Facts:<br>I’m currently on a journey to learn new spoken languages, as I believe understanding different cultures through language can open many doors.<br>Outside of tech, I enjoy discovering new tools and ways to make Linux even more powerful and efficient.<br>Looking forward to connecting and sharing ideas!
+Hey!
+I'm a passionate developer diving into the world of AI and facial recognition.
+Currently, I’m building a Python-based facial recognition model that pushes the boundaries of tech and security. ⚙️✨

+When I’m not coding, you’ll find me at hackathons—I recently won 1st place in the "Ask Me About Linux" section! 🏆 I love competing, solving problems, and geeking out over Linux.

+A couple of fun facts:

+I'm learning new languages 🌍 because I believe culture and tech go hand-in-hand.
+I’m always exploring ways to make Linux even more efficient. 🐧💡 Let’s connect and share ideas!

 ## 🌐 Socials: